US updates process for accepting petitions for Caribbean relatives

 “USCIS continues to expand online filing options, which are available to those filing domestically or those filing from abroad, saving applicants and petitioners time and money.”

-Generally, USCIS said the Department of State will process Form I-130 locally if the petition falls under “blanket authorisation criteria” in instances of prolonged or severe civil strife or a natural disaster, or for US service members assigned to military bases abroad.
+Generally, USCIS said DOS will process Form I-130 locally if the petition falls under “blanket authorisation criteria” in instances of prolonged or severe civil strife or a natural disaster, or for US service members assigned to military bases abroad.

-In addition to these blanket authorizations, USCIS said the Department of State maintains the discretion to accept Form I-130 if a US citizen petitioner meets the “exceptional circumstance” criteria.

-USCIS said all other petitioners residing overseas must file Form I-130 online or by mail through the USCIS Dallas Lockbox facility for domestic processing.

-The petition changes come as the Donald J Trump administration has implemented new laws for Caribbean nationals and others who are permanent residents or green card holders.
+The petition changes come as the Donald Trump Administration has implemented new laws for Caribbean nationals and others who are permanent residents or green card holders.

-Caribbean American Democratic Congresswoman Yvette D Clarke has been expressing outrage over a United States Supreme Court ruling that allowed the Trump administration to deny green cards to Caribbean and other immigrants who may need government aid.
+Caribbean American Democratic Congresswoman Yvette D Clarke has expressed outrage over a United States Supreme Court ruling that allowed the Trump Administration to deny green cards to Caribbean, and other immigrants, who may need Government aid.

+“As a product of the hopes and dreams of an immigrant family, I am outraged by the Supreme Court's decision to implement the public charge rule – a cruel policy Donald Trump has crafted to jeopardise the lives of our nation's most vulnerable,” Clarke, the daughter of Jamaican immigrants, told the Caribbean Media Corporation.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive